rknell/alfred/README.md

 # Contributions

 PRs are welcome and encouraged!
 This is a community project and as long as the PR keeps within the key principles listed it will probably be accepted.
 If you have an improvement you would like to to add but are not sure just reach out in the issues section.

+NB.
+The readme is generated from the file in tool/templates/README.md which pulls in the actual source code from the example dart files - this way we can be sure its no pseudocode!
+If you need to change anything in the documentation please edit it there.

 Before you submit your code, you can run the `ci_checks.sh` shell script that will do many of the tests the CI suite will perform.